Unimodal singularities and boundary divisors in the KSBA moduli of a class of Horikawa surfaces: Introduction

 \subsection{Acknowledgments}

 We would like to thank Valery Alexeev, Patrick Brosnan, Sebastian Casalaina-Martin, Marco Franciosi, Matt Kerr, Radu Laza, Rita Pardini, Chris Peters, Julie Rana, and Filippo Viviani for helpful conversations.
+We also thank the anonymous referees for the valuable comments and suggestions.
 P. Gallardo thanks the University of California, Riverside and Washington University at St. Louis for the welcoming environment.
-While at KTH, L. Schaffler was supported by a KTH grant by the Verg foundation.
+G. Pearlstein was partially supported by the projects PRIN2022 ``Geometry of Algebraic Structures: Moduli, Invariants, Deformations'' and the University of Pisa PRA\verb|_|2018\verb|_|5 ``Spazi di moduli, rappresentazioni e strutture combinatorie''.
+L. Schaffler was partially supported by the projects ``Programma per Giovani Ricercatori Rita Levi Montalcini'', PRIN2017 ``Advances in Moduli Theory and Birational Classification'', PRIN2020 ``Curves, Ricci flat varieties and their Interactions'', and, while at KTH, by a KTH grant by the Verg foundation.
+G. Pearlstein and L. Schaffler are members of the INdAM group GNSAGA.
+Z. Zhang is supported in part by NSFC grant 12201406.
 The authors would also like to thank the Pacific Institute for the Mathematical Sciences and Texas A\&M University for facilitating the conferences Hodge Theory, Arithmetic and Moduli I \& II where this project took form.
 These conferences and related activities were funded by the host institutions as well as NSF grants DMS 1904692, 1361147, and 1361120.